 Before we dig into the specifics of German courtship rituals, it’s worth questioning the entire premise of this article.
+Is flirting in German a worthwhile effort?
 Do Germans even flirt?

 Perhaps a better question to lead with is “how would you define flirting?”
 Spiegel Online put it best when it clarified that “the word ‘flirt’ has two meanings: one for Germans and one for the rest of the world.”